Oscilloscope Basics: Beginner Guide to Waveforms, Probes, Triggering and Safe Measurements

 PWM Signals

-Common in motor controllers, LED dimming and ESC systems.
-Measure duty cycle and frequency.
+Pulse-width modulation signals are common in motor controllers, LED dimming, fan control, power electronics and ESC systems.
+With an oscilloscope, you can measure duty cycle and frequency.

 Ripple and Noise